Skip to main content

 • Ability to deploy and execute secure smart contract code

-• Transactions are grouped into Blocks
+• Transactions are grouped into blocks

 Technically however it's not implemented as a blockchain (in the sense that there is a linked list of blocks where each block contains the hash of a previous block).
 The Convex consensus algorithm creates an ordering of blocks, but the cryptographic hashes used to secure this ordering are kept outside the blocks themselves.
 This gives us a big advantage, as blocks can be submitted and processed by peers concurrently without having to first determine the hash of preceding block(s).